Quinto Real (place): Economy

-As of 2011, there is eight houses in which live around thirty persons.
+As of 2011, there are eight houses for a total population of about thirty people.
 The economy is mainly based on the extensive raising of pigs.

 Legal status

 The area is part of Spain but is administered by France; the inhabitants are French citizens by default but have the right to dual citizenship.
 Moreover, France pays a rent to Spain for the use of pastures in this area.

 As a result of the fact Spain has the ownership of the soil, taxation is affected and divided, with taxation on the soil paid to Spain while other taxes are paid to France.
 The Guardia Civil maintain order while utilities are furnished by France: La Poste distributes the mail and EDF electricity.
 The inhabitants are French citizens, being schooled in France and formerly being conscripted into the French military.

-Each May, cattle going to the Quinto Real are marked with a special symbol and their owner have to pay €71 by head (2011 costs) to the Erro valley.
+Each May, cattle going to the Quinto Real are marked with a special symbol and their owners have to pay €71 per head (2011 costs) to the Erro valley.